3 weeks after Maria, Puerto Rico's pain is unending

 Already two people have died of leptospirosis, which spreads when the urine of infected animals gets into drinking water.
 This public health threat won't be fully mitigated, the EPA says, until waterways and infrastructure are repaired and power is restored.

-If boiling water to make it safe for drinking is out of the question, the EPA has recommended disinfecting it with bleach.
+If boiling water to make it safe for drinking is not possible, the EPA has recommended disinfecting it with bleach.

 What is the government doing?

-Today, the House will vote on a $36.5 billion disaster aid package for Puerto Rico.
+Today, the House approved a $36.5 billion disaster aid package for Puerto Rico.
 This includes almost $5 billion in potential loans and almost $19 billion for FEMA's depleted Disaster Relief Fund.

 According to FEMA, 19,000 civilian and military personnel are supporting the federal relief mission.

 This week, FEMA also approved a $70 million assistance package for the Puerto Rico Aqueduct and Sewer Authority for emergency repairs.

 How you can help